tel. +31 341 557935

 Substances/products are not a Novel Food when they were significantly on the market in at least one EU country before May 15, 1997.

-Novel Foods are only allowed after approval by National authorities after a safety assessment.
-Also a new technology or new extractionprocedure can make a product into an un-approved Novel Food.
+Novel Foods are only allowed after approval by EFSA after a safety assessment.
+Also a new technology or new extraction processe can make an ingredient an unapproved Novel Food.

 For traditional products outside of the EU with a long history of safe use the European Commission will use less strict requirements.